 - To provide training, coaching and support in KS1 to develop fundamental movement skills which can then be maintained and transferred successfully throughout KS2.

 - To provide the opportunity for all children in EYFS and Year 1 and Year 2 to learn to ride a bike through the service of Peddle and Scoot.
-We will also provide Bikeability for children in Y5.
+We will also provide Bikeability for children in Y5 and Y6.

 - To broaden the access to Swimming sessions for the less confident swimmers in Year 5 and 6.
 The funding will be used for the additional swimming pool hire and transport.

-- To establish a partnership with an Outdoor Education service to provide all children in KS2 with Outdoor and Adventurous experiences to supplement the OAA curriculum skills.
+- To establish a partnership an Outdoor Education service.
+This will provide all children in Year 3 and 4 with Outdoor and Adventurous experiences to supplement the OAA curriculum skills.
 This will also build on the BLP (building learning power) work we implement throughout school to increase resilience, confidence problem solving skills, reflectiveness and perseverance.

-- To continue to provide our Year 5 children with 2 full days at Tower Wood Outdoor Activity Centre (this has been changed from a 2 night residential due to Covid restrictions).
+- To continue to provide our Year 5 children with 2 full days at Tower Wood Outdoor Activity Centre.

 - To provide all Year groups from EYFS - Year 6 with coaching from local clubs to ensure all children's PE sessions are being enhanced through the skills of a professional sports coach and teacher's confidence and competence in the teaching of specific sports is being developed.
 These coaches also help maintain links with the local sports clubs and help us sign post children to these clubs to increase the number of children involved in physical activity outside of school.

 - To join the Lancashire Cricket affiliation which provides access to coaching, training and teaching resources.